These tree care tips from our professional arborists will help your new trees live their best, longest, healthiest lives.

 Proper Mulching Is Important to Root Development

-Proper mulching is of extreme importance where the development of root systems is concerned.
+Proper mulching is important for developing healthy root systems.
 The use of organic mulch around the base of a tree, such as wood chips, is very important.
 But remember to not pile them onto the stem or the trunk as that can create moisture buildup and lead to rot.
-Remember that certain grasses, especially bluegrass, brome, and sod-forming grasses are extremely competitive with tree’s roots systems.

 The Threat of Chlorosis